 Accounts from her early life

-Born in 1948 to poor cowherd in Wardha district of Maharashtra, she was the unwanted girl child who was nicknamed “chindhi” that is a torn piece of cloth.
+Born in 1948 to a poor cowherd in the Wardha district of Maharashtra, she was the unwanted girl child who was nicknamed “chindhi” which is a torn piece of cloth.
 Extreme poverty forced her to quit formal education and get married at the age of 10 to a man 20 years elder to her.
 But her struggles had just started.

 Under the influence of a local strongman, her husband abandoned her while she was heavily pregnant at the age of 20.
 With nowhere to go in that condition, she was forced to give birth in a cow shelter and cut her umbilical cord with a sharp stone.

-Yes, as harsh and painful as it sounds, she managed to survive it and sought aide from her mother.
-But she was turned down and ostracized from the society.
+Yes, as harsh and painful as it sounds, she managed to survive it and sought aid from her mother.
+But she was turned down and ostracized from society.